Powder Extinguishers – things to know

 January 11, 2012barriehol

-Powder extinguishers also known as Dry Chemical and Dry Powder fire extinguishers are widely available and commonly found in virtually every business premises.
+Powder extinguishers also known as Dry Chemical and Dry Powder fire extinguishers.
 What is possibly not widely appreciated is that Dry Powder is a catch all description for a group of fire extinguishers that use different types of chemicals each of which have different fire fighting capabilities.
 To simply purchase one of the many dry powder extinguishers available at discount prices all over the web simply based on the generic name could be a costly mistake if you choose the wrong Dry Powder.

 The commonest misconception is that a multipurpose ABC Dry Powder for use on Class A, B and C fires is somehow just an upgraded BC Powder extinguishers.

 A class BC extinguisher contains Sodium Bicarbonate and came into use in the late 1920’s to tackle flammable liquids and gases now called Class B and Class C fire respectively.
 They could also be described as the first Carbon Dioxide extinguisher as in the heat of the fire the Sodium Bicarbonate undergoes a chemical reaction that produces a cloud of carbon dioxide that drives off the oxygen smothering the flames.